Lepine v Correctional Services Canada [2024]

 - failed to accommodate Ms. Lepine’s disability.

-This case has important implications for incarcerated pregnant people who are affected by overlapping systems of oppression, including racism (particularly anti-Indigenous racism), ableism, and class.
+This case has important implications for incarcerated pregnant people who are affected by overlapping systems of oppression, including racism, anti-Indigenous racism, ableism, and class.

 West Coast LEAF’s involvement

-West Coast LEAF has been granted interested party status in this case.
-We will provide insights on the systemic and intersecting grounds of discrimination faced by women and people who are marginalized because of their gender, including those who are criminalized or in the prison system.
+West Coast LEAF was granted interested party status in this case to provide insights about the systemic and intersecting grounds of discrimination faced by women and people who are marginalized because of their gender, including those who are criminalized or in the prison system.

-We will highlight how facially neutral policies can have a disproportionate impact on birth parents and their children.
-We argue that CSC must consider and account for the intimate and unique medical and emotional aspects of pregnancy, childbirth, and the postpartum period.
+We also planned to highlight how facially neutral policies can have a disproportionate impact on birth parents and their children.
+This means that CSC must consider and account for the intimate and unique medical and emotional aspects of pregnancy, childbirth, and the postpartum period.
 Furthermore, CSC’s approach to the mother-child program should avoid imposing unjustifiable stressors and impeding mother-child bonding.

-Our participation in this case builds on our longstanding work to support family well-being and advocacy for gender justice.
+Our participation in this case built on our longstanding work to support family wellbeing and advocacy for gender justice.

 Check out our issue areas of Criminalization and Family Well-Being for more related work.